-A new method to bypass Controlled Folder Access via Windows Registry Editor has been discovered to work flawlessly.
+A new method to corrupt Windows Ransomware protection has been discovered.
+Hackers can bypass Controlled Folder Access via Windows Registry Editor.

-Microsoft has recenty added a feature, known as Controlled Folder Access.
+Microsoft has recently added a feature, known as Controlled Folder Access.
 The feature has been used in order to stop modifications of files that are residing in protected folders that cannot be accessed by unknown programs.
-Unfortunately that feature has been bypassed by a simple registry value created y the researchers Soya Aoyama a security specialist at Fujitsu System Integration Laboratories Ltd.
+Unfortunately, that feature has been bypassed by a simple registry value created y the researchers Soya Aoyama a security specialist at Fujitsu System Integration Laboratories Ltd.

 This can be achieved by attacking Windows “where it hurts most” – the Windows Registry Editor.
 When started, th DLLs are loaded under a random sub-key, located in the following sub-key: